 Soil vapor is gas that has escaped from soil or from chemicals dissolved in groundwater.
 This vapor can rise through soil, much the way radon does.
 Soil vapor can be tested for chemicals similar to the way that soil and groundwater can be tested.

-As defined by the New Jersey Department of Environmental Protection, Vapor Intrusion refers to the movement of volatile chemicals (VOCs – volatile organic compounds) from below the ground surface into overlying buildings.
+As defined by the New Jersey Department of Environmental Protection (NJDEP), vapor intrusion refers to the movement of volatile organic compounds (VOCs) from below the ground surface into overlying buildings.

-3. How did the chemicals causing the vapor intrusion get in the groundwater?
 The former Pompton Lakes Works manufacturing facility produced a variety of explosive materials over a 92-year period.
 Chemicals were used on the site during the manufacturing process to degrease and clean machine and metal parts.
-During their use some of the chemicals used during the process were spilled onto the ground.
+During their use, some of the chemicals used during the process were spilled onto the ground.